glyaea/glyaea.github.io/posts/truth-or-dare-against-perfect-opposition.md

 Thus, choosing Truth strictly reduces the space of issuable requests.
 A request can be harmful, and perfect opposition always issues a most harmful request.
-Clearly, a most harmful request $T$ is at most as harmful as a most harmful request in $D$.
+Clearly, a most harmful request in $T$ is at most as harmful as a most harmful request in $D$.
 Thus, choosing Truth minimises harm.